thephez/readme-dash-core/v0.14.1/Core Guides/P2P Network/Initial Block Download.md

 title: "Initial Block Download"
 excerpt: ""
 ---
 Before a full node can validate unconfirmed transactions and recently-mined blocks, it must download and validate all blocks from block 1 (the block after the hardcoded genesis block) to the current tip of the best block chain.
-This is the Initial Block Download (IBD) or initial sync.
+This is the <<glossary:initial block download>> (IBD) or initial sync.

 Although the word "initial" implies this method is only used once, it can also be used any time a large number of blocks need to be downloaded, such as when a previously-caught-up node has been offline for a long time.
 In this case, a node can use the IBD method to download all the blocks which were produced since the last time it was online.